-Audit Report Recommendations Management's Most Current Response Status () Year-end procedures should be improved to review all fund balances at every year-end.
+Audit Report Recommendations Management's Most Current Response Status () , Year-end procedures should be improved to review all fund balances at every year-end.
 Management should consider combining Funds 3000 and 3050 to provide for a clearer picture of the state of the Fund.
-10. LIT should seek reimbursement of a purchasing re-bill error from LU.
+LIT should seek reimbursement of a purchasing re-bill error from LU.
 10. LIT management will work with LU management to resolve this error and seek reimbursement.
-Person Responsible: Bonnie Albright, Vice President for Finance and Operations Timetable for completion: March 31, 2014 In Progress Banner Security, Issues, recommendations, and management action plans for this audit are actively being addressed.
-The details are not pre- esented here due to November 2012 exemptions allowed for information that relates to computer n Government Code 552.139). etwork security or to the design, operation, or defense of a cor mputer network (Texas recommendations are in progress of being implemented. ations.
-Two recommendations have been verified as implement LIT-IT Policy Guideline Compliance Review, August 2013 Issues, recommendations, and management action plans for this audit are actively being addressed.
+Person Responsible: Bonnie Albright, Vice President for Finance and Operations Timetable for completion: March 31, 2014 In Progress Banner Security, November 2012 exemptions allowed for information that relates to computer n Government Code 552.139). this audit are actively being addressed.
+The details are not pre- network security or to the design, operation, or defense of a con- dations.
+Two recommendations have been verified as implement mputer network (Texas LIT-IT Policy Guideline Compliance Review, August 2013 Issues, recommendations, and management action plans for this audit are actively being addressed.
 The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
-Factors precluded verification of progress since August towards completion.
-Compliance achieved for the elements noted as of that date is as follows: Policy: 64% complete (as of August 2013) Procedure: 64% complete (as of August 2013) Demonstrable Procedure: 50% complete (as of August 2013) LAMAR STATE COLLEGE-ORANGE Public Funds Investment Act Audit (PFIA), December 2013 The College should ensure investment reports and procedures fully comply with requirements articulated by the PFIA, the SAO, Rider 5, and the TSUS Investment Policy - Operating Funds.
+LAMAR STATI E COLLEGE-ORANGE Public Funds Investment Act Audit (PFIA), December 2013 The College should ensure investment reports and procedures fully comply with requirements articulated by the PFIA, the SAO, Rider 5, and the TSUS Investment Policy - Operating Funds.
 Management concurs with the description of noncompliance with PFIA, Rider 5 and TSUS policy requirements, referred to in Appendix of this report.
 College will work with the TSUS System Administration to resolve all noted areas of noncompliance and ensure College is in compliance with investment reporting requirements.
-Person Responsible : Dana Rogers, VP for Finance and Planned Operations Timetable for Completion - March 15, 2014 Inter-component Re-bills, Written Agreements The Lamar components should collaborate to update A discussion between Lamar State College - Orange (LSC-O) and Lamar University (LU) took place in August Planned
+Person Responsible: Dana Rogers, VP for Finance and Operations Timetable for Completion - March 15, 2014 Planned Inter-component Re-bills, Written Agreements The Lamar components should collaborate to update A discussion between Lamar State College - Orange (LSC-O) and Lamar University (LU) took place in August Planned